urbit/urbit/pkg/landscape/CONTRIBUTING.md

 ## Contributing to Landscape applications

-If you'd like to contribute to the core set of Landscape applications in this repository, clone this repository and start by creating an `urbitrc` file in this folder, [pkg/interface][interface].
-You can find an `urbitrc-sample` here for reference.
-Then `cd` into the application's folder and `npm install` the dependencies, then `gulp watch` to watch for changes.
+If you'd like to contribute to the core set of Landscape applications in this repository, clone this repository and then run `make landscape`.
+You can then `cd` into an application's folder (chat, clock, etc.) and then `gulp watch` to watch for changes.

-On your development ship, ensure you `|commit %home` to apply your changes.
-Once you're done and ready to make a pull request, running `gulp bundle-prod` will make the production files and deposit them in [pkg/arvo][arvo].
-Create a pull request with both the production files, and the source code you were working on in the interface directory.
+Whenever you make changes, you can run `sh/load-arvo $PIER` in order to copy them into your running develppment ship (where `$PIER` is the location of your pier).
+Once you're done, create a pull request for your source code changes in the landscape directory.

 Please also ensure your pull request fits our standards for [Git hygiene][contributing].

 [contributing]: /CONTRIBUTING.md#git-practice
 [arvo]: /pkg/arvo
-[interface]:/pkg/interface
+[landscape]:/pkg/landscape

 ### Gall